Sōsei no Taiga

 (創世のタイガ, Sōsei no Taiga) is a Japanese manga series written and illustrated by Kouji Mori.
 It was serialized in Kodansha's seinen manga magazine Evening from March 2017 to January 2023.
 A second part started in Hakusensha's Young Animal, where it ran from March to April 2023 and later moved to Young Animal Zero in May of the same year.
-As of March 2025, 13 volumes have been released.
+As of April 2026, 14 volumes have been released.

 Publication

 Sōsei no Taiga, written and illustrated by Kouji Mori, started in Kodansha's seinen manga magazine Evening from March 28, 2017, to January 24, 2023.
 Kodansha collected its chapters in eleven tankōbon volumes, released from August 23, 2017, to March 23, 2023.

 A second part started in Hakusensha's seinen manga magazine Young Animal, where it ran from March 24 to April 28, 2023, and moved to Young Animal Zero on May 9 of the same year.
 Hakusensha republished the series' first eleven volumes digitally on June 29, 2023, and released the 12th volume in print on March 29, 2024.
+As of April 28, 2026, 14 volumes have been released.